wp-plugins/stout-google-calendar/readme.txt

 == Upgrade Notice ==
+= 1.2.3 - 2011-02-23 =
+*		Bugfix: Fix typo - removewp url from get string

 = 1.2.2 - 2011-02-23 =
-*		Bugfix: Use hosted calendar images (Fixes problem with url embedded in get request for gcalendar-wrapper.php)
+*		Bugfix: Use hosted calendar images (Fixes problem with wpurl embedded in get request for gcalendar-wrapper.php)
 *		Added a few notes at bottom of plugin settings page
 *		Added error messages for WP_Http